 Let’s look at the following documentation:

 A 9-month old child rolled off the sofa and onto the floor while sleeping at a relative’s home.
 The mom stated she was sitting next to her child on the sofa, and while she was looking away, the incident occurred.
 The mom was very concerned about possible injury and brought the child to the office.
 The pediatrician examined the child for any outward signs of injury or sustained trauma and found no injuries.
 The encounter was for observation; suspected injury after fall was ruled out.
 The mom was instructed to look for any signs that may develop.

-First of all, the patient presented to the pediatrician’s office after having an accident (fall), but no symptoms or injuries were documented or diagnosed.
+First of all, the patient presented to the pediatrician’s office after having an accident (fall), but no symptoms or injuries were diagnosed or documented.